sxidsvit/aspgram/README.md

 # Simple social app "Your screenshots"

-React application for displaying screenshots and photos.
-Uses custom hooks and functional components.
+.React application for displaying screenshots and photos Uses custom hooks and functional components.

 **Tasks:**